Youth Group Matters: Learn Why It’s So Essential

 I decided the only way to launch the ministry was to just pick a date and start.
 So I did.
 My plan was simple: Have fellowship time, play a game or fun activity, study the Bible, enjoy a snack, and pray.
 We’d meet every other week for two hours.
 We’d throw in extra activities from time to time, and we’d include service opportunities as well.

-To make it work, I recruited a few young adult helpers.
+To make it work, I recruited a few young-adult helpers.
 Because we had students from ages 12 to 18, we split into smaller groups—each led by a different adult—for Bible study.
 This got young people into a small group where they could actively participate.

 Last evening, four adults and 19 young people attended our youth group meeting.
 We learned a new game, prayed for each other, and studied Hebrews 10:1-18.
 Then we gathered for a snack.
 Simple yet profound.

 Over the years, I’ve been blessed to see students arrive at age 12 and mature through high school.
 I’ve worked with younger siblings of students I taught when we first started.
 I’ve watched them grow as young men and women of God.
 Plus, I’ve watched them encourage younger children.
 I’ve seen mentor-type relationships develop with adult helpers.
-And I’ve seen more of the fruit of the Spirit and growth in the disciplines of grace.
+And I’ve seen more fruit of the Spirit and growth in the disciplines of grace.